mbsa-tud/tsad_platform/README.md

             end
     ```

-**NOTE** You can **optionally** add the training and detection function call for your network manually.
+**NOTE** You can **optionally** add the training and detection function call for your model manually.
 In that case you don't have to add your model to the files mentioned above.
 To do so proceed as follows:

-1. **Add the training function call for you network**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `train_DL.m`.
+1. **Add the training function call for you model**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `train_DL.m`.
 Add your model name within the main *switch* statement, then call your training function and save the trained network in the `Mdl` vairable.
 The `MdlInfo` variable is optional and can be left empty:

     ```matlab
     switch modelOptions.name